django/django/docs/asgi.rst

 Receive
 '''''''

 Sent when a data frame is received from the client.
+If ``ChannelFull`` is raised, wait and try again.

 Channel: ``websocket.receive``